 Did your heart beat a little faster when you first read The Catcher in the Rye?
 Maybe you fell in love with “Mother to Son” by Langston Hughes?
-Your niche just may be in Mercy College’s nationally recognized Secondary English Education Program.
+Your niche just may be in Mercy University’s nationally recognized Secondary English Education Program.

-Our nationally recognized 36-credit program (12 courses) is conveniently offered at all four Mercy College campuses (Dobbs Ferry, Manhattan and the Bronx), an easy commute from communities throughout the region, as well as online.
+Our nationally recognized 36-credit program (12 courses) is conveniently offered at all four Mercy University campuses (Dobbs Ferry, Manhattan and the Bronx), an easy commute from communities throughout the region, as well as online.

 Here, you will study the basics of teaching in four core courses before going on to specialize in secondary education, with a focus on teaching English.